opensafely-core/job-runner/DEVELOPERS.md

 It's implemented as a synchronous loop which polls the database for active jobs and takes appropriate actions.

-The bulk of the work here is done by the [manage_jobs](./jobrunner/manage_jobs.py) module which starts new Docker containers and stores the appropriate outputs when they finish.
+The bulk of the work here is done by the the [local Docker executor implementation] (./jobrunner/executors/local.py) module which starts new Docker containers and stores the appropriate outputs when they finish.

 ### Job State